atkaper/devtunnel/README.md

 You do need java (jdk 17) on your machine to build and run it without the docker setup.

-It is left as an exercise to the reader / user to migrate this build to fit your CI-cd systems.
+It is left as an exercise to the reader / user to migrate this build to fit your CI/CD systems.
 After I have installed this, I might add an example kubernetes deployment yml file to this project.
 When running on our clusters, we use json log format.
 Just start with JVM option:
 ```-Dspring.profiles.active=kubernetes,tst``` in that case (is the default in the dockerfiles).